Loving Leftovers: How to Use Up Stale Bread

 Lablabi (Chickpea and Harissa Soup)

 Lablabi—a silly-sounding name for a seriously flavorful and thrifty dish from Tunisia.
 Begin with a simple chickpea (garbanzo bean) soup.
 Enrich the broth with garlic, tomato, and toasted cumin.
 Harissa adds bold flavor, crusty chunks of bread thicken the broth to a comforting porridge, and a soft-cooked egg spills its yolk to create a rich, creamy bowl of comfort.
-Milk Street provides the amazing recipe for chickpea and harissa soup.
+Milk Street provides an amazing recipe for chickpea and harissa soup.
 Don't be put off by the lengthy list of ingredients.
 The flavors of the herbs and spices will reward your efforts.

 Spinach and Cheese Strata